IKRedHat/Nexus-Release-Readiness-Bot/docs/runbooks/deployment.md

 - [ ] Pod security policies are configured
 - [ ] Audit logging is enabled
 - [ ] Regular credential rotation is scheduled
+- [ ] MCP endpoints are not publicly exposed